-The IOC has banned athletes from using drugs to enhance their performance.
+The IOC has banned participating athletes from using drugs to enhance their performance.
 What is the purpose of this policy?
 Surely technology offers athletes many ways to enhance their performance.
-If the issue is fairness, I don't really see the difference between the new speedo swim suits and performance enhancing drugs.
-If the issue is athlete health, which seems more reasonable to me, I wonder what the difference is between taking carefully administered drugs and the health of young female gymnasts.
+If the issue is fairness, I can see similarities between the new speedo swim suits and performance enhancing drugs.
+If the issue is athlete health, which seems more reasonable to me, is there not health consequences of training to olympic levels in the first place?
+Young female gymnasts seem to experience at least some negative health consequences of training.

 From the World Anti-Doping Agency (WADA):